Smart Meter and Opt-Out Information

 Why bother with all this?
 International high-level research regularly finds negative health effects from long-term electrosmog exposure.
 Worse, 5% (called EMS) experience uncomfortable, sometimes intolerable radiation symptoms in real time with 1.5% having disabling symptoms ranging from headaches, tingling skin, tinnitus, heavy fatigue, heart palpitations, etc. Note that these EMS folks often have acquired EMS from extended past exposures.
 This phenomenon is not unlike how lead, second hand smoke, mercury, pesticides, mold and certain chemicals have a build-up period.
 Uninformed practitioners, even friends, often pooh-pooh EMS distress as “All in your mind.”
 Compare this disregard to how the 1.4% of the US with reactions to peanuts are treated: industry, government and institutions bend over backwards to protect them by preventive methods.
 Decide if you like risking your health so PSE can read and switch your power easier; likely (as often found) they will raise your later bills to subsidize the program.
 Take advantage of this moderately affordable “escape route” and get the opt-out!

-Three examples of deceptive PSE “soft talk” (in quotes) that you will get on your phone call to the their agents and see in their literature:
+Three examples of deceptive PSE “soft talk” about smart meters aka “upgrade” that you will get on your phone call to the their agents and see in their literature:

 👉“This is an upgraded model compared to old style meters.”
 No. These ‘smart meters’ are regularly understood by educated, corporately independent electrical engineers as having poor surge protection and no direct grounding.
 They certainly do not have the “arc breaker,” ultra-safe grounded system of mechanical analog meters (the ones with turning wheels visible inside), that some of us (like me) reliably have.
 Result: smart meters are over-vulnerable to power surges (that happen when lines suddenly break or electricity suddenly comes on.)
 Thus they are more prone to cause house fires and secondarily forest and grass fires.
 Numerous house fires have been traced to smart meters in the last 15 years–power companies are loathe to admit this.
 Saskatchewan was legally forced to remove 150,000 smart meters because of known fire starts from them, leaving only an opt-in program.